erikerlandson/erikerlandson.github.com/source/_posts/2015-11-20-very-fast-reservoir-sampling.markdown

 The news is still good!
 As reservoir size grows, the approximation only gets better: the D values get smaller as R increases, and remain asymptotically bounded as (j) increases.

 Now we have some numeric assurance that the geometric approximation is a good one, and stays good as reservoir size grows and sampling runs get longer.
 However, we should also verify that an actual implementation of the approximation works as expected.

+Here is pseudocode for an implementation of reservoir sampling using the fast geometric approximation:

+    // data is array to sample from
+    // R is the reservoir size
+    function reservoirFast(data: Array, R: Int) {
+      n = data.length
+      // Initialize reservoir with first R elements of data: res = data[0 until R]
+      // Until this threshold, use traditional sampling.
+This value may
+      // depend on performance characteristics of random number generation and/or
+      // numeric libraries:
+      t = 4 * R
+      j = 1 + R
+      while (j < n  &&  j <= t) {
+        k = randomInt(j) // random integer >= 0 and < j
+        if (k < R) res[k] = data[j]
+        j = j + 1
+      }
+      // Once gaps become significant, it pays to do gap sampling while (j < n) {
+        // draw gap size (g) from geometric distribution with probability p = R/j p = R / j
+        u = randomFloat() // random float > 0 and <= 1
+        g = floor(log(u) / log(1-p))
+        j = j + g
+        if (j < n) {
+          k = randomInt(R)
+          res[k] = data[j]
+        }
+        j = j + 1
+      }
+      // return the reservoir
+      return res
+    }

 Following is a plot that shows two-sample D statistics, comparing the distribution in sample gaps between runs of the exact "naive" reservoir sampling with the fast geometric approximation:

 ![Figure 6](/assets/images/reservoir2/D_naive_vs_fast.png "Figure 6")